Murder By Magic: Part 4: Murder Fantastical

 Alisande gets a note saying her sister Magda is dead.
 When she tells this to her demon servant Scalini, he vows on the left hoof of Vadryn the Venomous to take revenge.
-The problem is he declare revenge on Magda's husband and kids.
+The problem is, he declares revenge on Magda's husband and kids.
 Alisande goes to visit her niece and nephew, then disguises herself as a cat to try to stop Scalini and discover the real killer.

 Getting the Chair by Keith R.A.
 DeCandido: